hisman/basic-banner/readme.txt

 == Description ==

 Basic Banner is a plugin that allows you to create and display banners in WordPress.
-All Banners are stored as custom post type.
+This plugin creates custom post type called banner to store all the banners.

 = Displaying the Banner =